MynherVanKoek/AMLD_2020_MLflow/10_tracking/tracking.md

-# MLflow Tracking Python API
+# MLflow Tracking -- Keeping Track of Models
 The first component discussed is MLflow's tracking component.
 We will learn how to log metrics, model parameters, and artifacts to a server.
 At first, a short [overview](#overview) taken from MLflow's documentation is given.
 Then, we will apply this knowledge to three little examples (see